aireuhl/i_e/about.md

   content: 'Imperial Eyes was built and designed by two settlers of European descent.
     Asa Wilder is a third generation American who grew up in traditional Osage territory.
     Ariel Hahn is a fifth generation Arizonan and descendant of colonial-era settlers who was raised in traditional Tohono O’odham territory.
-We are both currently reside in traditional Tongva territory and are interested in interrogating their participation, both familial and personal, in settler colonialism.<br><br>We are also second-year graduate students in the Department of Information Studies at UCLA obtaining masters degrees in Library and Information Science. <br><br>asawilder@gmail.com / arielhahn@ucla.edu<br>@ twitter handle / @ aireuhl '
+We both currently reside in traditional Tongva territory and are interested in interrogating our participation, both familial and personal, in settler colonialism.<br><br>We are also second-year graduate students in the Department of Information Studies at UCLA obtaining masters degrees in Library and Information Science. <br><br>asawilder@gmail.com / arielhahn@ucla.edu<br>@ twitter handle / @ aireuhl '
 - template: full-width-media-element
   block: media-1
   image: "/uploads/2018/12/10/IMG_0831-2.JPG"